26.9.10

 6. Mix the eggs in a separate bowl and pour slowly over the hot bacony pasta.
 Continue mixing frantically.
 The goal here is to get the eggs to coat each strand of pasta rather than scramble as it hits the side of the pan, so a slow pour while mixing is crucial.
 You really don't need the heat on the stove to get the eggs to cook, the pasta is still about 200 degrees F and will do all the cooking you need.

 This is a dish that does not reheat well, so only make what you can eat.
 All of the $1 gourmets had 1 slice of bread, a couple of cookies, and we had a little pasta left over.
 Reviews were really positive, even from two of the more doubtful participants.
-So far everyone says they will come to the next one!

 7.9.09